KAZAKHSTAN: Fined for Easter worship

 The duty officer at Starogorodskoi district police station told Forum 18 on 25 April that the district police chief was in a meeting.
 He refused to put Forum 18 through to anyone else.

-Ivan Yantsen had previously been on the Justice Ministry's blacklist of those banned from leaving the country because he had refused to pay earlier fines for exercising his right to freedom of religion or belief.
+Ivan Yantsen had previously been on the Justice Ministry's list of those banned from leaving the country because he had refused to pay earlier fines for exercising his right to freedom of religion or belief.
 "When he became a pensioner they started taking the money for the fine direct from his pension.
-They then took him off the exit blacklist," the church member told Forum 18.
+They then took him off the exit ban list," the church member told Forum 18.

 Taraz: Repeated police raids, fines